geoiat/2f-syn-con/README.md

 - Matplotlib
 - Jupyterlab

-The packages can be installed all at once with:
+The package versions listed above are not strictly necessary, but were used to produce the original results.
+The packages can all be installed at once with:
 ```
 $ pip install -r requirements.txt
 ```